Required plate replacement

 When a vehicle changes ownership, the new owner will need to replace the plates.

 There are exceptions – Plates don't need to be replaced if:

 - You're removing a deceased spouse or domestic partner.

 - by gift or inheritance to the owner's immediate family.

 - into or out of a trust in which the registered owner or their immediate family are the beneficiary of the trust.

 For buyers of a vehicle

 For sellers of a vehicle

-- You can keep the plates of the vehicle you sell to put on another vehicle and pay required fees.
+- Keep the plates of the vehicle you sell to put on another vehicle.
+Fees will apply.

 - You can dispose of them, see Dispose of old plates.